Sunnycse10/woltBackendInternshipAssignment/readme.md

 - Name: Sunny Chowdhury
 - used technology: fastapi, docker

-iii.
+ii.
 To run the project, follow the instructions below.

 #### The instructions are based on linux (ubuntu) machine.